 • AVIS Conservation Lands (there are many AVIS properties in the town of Andover, and some are interconnected)

-• Bay Circuit Trail (this 230-mile long trail from Plum Island to the South Shore is one of the finest semi-urban paths in the U.S.A.)
+• Bay Circuit Trail (this 230-mile long trail from Plum Island to the South Shore is one of the finest semi-urban paths in the U.S.)

 • Dogtown